jillibus/Vechicle-Identification/README.md

 #### Database Storage
 **Note: You will not beable to reach these links without proper authorization**
 > Postgresql is the database we intend to use hosted on Amazon Web Services, AWS.
-  >   DB Name: cars
+  *  _DB Name:_ cars
-  >   Database Instance ID: cars
+  *  _Database Instance ID:_ cars
-  >   Database Link: <a href='http://cars.ckxsklg24qnv.us-east-2.rds.amazonaws.com/'> Cars DB </a>
+  *  _Database Link:_ <a href='http://cars.ckxsklg24qnv.us-east-2.rds.amazonaws.com/'> Cars DB </a>
-  >   Database Port: 5432
+  *  _Database Port:_ 5432
 > We will be using AWS R3 storge for the images.
-  >   Storage Bucket: <a href='http://cars-vehicles.s3-website.us-east-2.amazonaws.com'> Images with cars </a>
+  * _Storage Bucket:_ <a href='http://cars-vehicles.s3-website.us-east-2.amazonaws.com'> Images with cars </a>
-  >   Storage Bucket: <a href='http://non-vehicles.s3-website.us-east-2.amazonaws.com'> Images without cars </a>
+  * _Storage Bucket:_ <a href='http://non-vehicles.s3-website.us-east-2.amazonaws.com'> Images without cars </a>
 > We will integrate Flask to display the data.

 #### Machine Learning
 > SciKitLearn is the ML library we'll be using to create a classifier to determine if an image has a vehicle or not, or what type of vehicle it has.
 > TensorFlow will be the application and libarary where we will be using and testing the Neural Networks Models.
-> Our training and testing setup is ___.
+> Our training and testing setup is 70% Training and 30% Testing.

 ### Dashboard
 > In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
 > We will also look at Tableau Dashboard to determine if that will work with our application.
 > It will be hosted on Amazon Web Services, AWS.

 ## Results